AtomicConductor/AtomicConductor.github.io/docs/client_tools/plugins/clarisse.md

 ---
 #### images
-Images to be rendered.
-Images must have the **Render to Disk** attribute set and their **Save As** field must contain a filename.
-You may use the **eye** buttons to disable one or more images.
+Images or layers to be rendered.
+Images must have their **Render to Disk** attribute set and their **Save As** field must contain a filename.

 ---
 #### conductor_project_name
 The Conductor project.
 The dropdown menu is populated or updated when the submitter connects to your Conductor account.
 If the menu contains only the **- not set -** option, then press the **refresh** button to connect.

 !!!note
     If the list of projects in your account changed since the last time you opened the Clarisse project, you may find it is set incorrectly when it connects.

+---
+#### clarisse_version
+Choose the version of Clarisse to run on the render nodes.

 ---
 #### use_custom_frames
 Activate a text field to enter a custom frame list.
 When set, the frame ranges on connected image items will be ignored and the custom frames will be used for all.
 If you leave **use_custom_frames** off, then each image may specify it's own range and they may be different from each other.
 By default, the render command generated for each task renders all images together and calculates the correct frames to render for each image within the chunk.

 ---
 #### custom_frames
 The set of frames to render when **use_custom_frames** is on.
 To specify te set of frames enter a comma-separated list of arithmetic progressions.
 In most cases, this will be s simple range.

  `1001-1200`

 However, any set of frames may be specified efficiently in this way.

  `1,7,10-20,30-60x3,1001`

 Negative frame numbers are not valid.

 ---
 #### chunk_size
 A **chunk** is the set of frames handled by one task.
 If your renders are fairly fast, it may make sense to render may frames per task, because the time it takes to spin up instances and sync can be significant by comparison.

 ---
 #### best_chunk_size
 A convenience function that will try to distribute frames more evenly among chunks.
 It adjusts **chunk_size** while keeping the number of chunks unchanged.

 A contrived example.
 You want to render 100 frames and you set the chunk size to 33.
 This generates 4 chunks of lengths, 33, 33, 33, and 1.
 If you press **best_chunk_size**, **chunk_size** becomes 25.
 You still have 4 chunks.